chrishah/short-read-processing-and-assembly/README.md

 The `–in` flag specifies the fastq read file from which an assembly should be made (if you have multiple files you'll need multiple `-in`.
 Minia accepts both plain FASTQ and gzipped FASTQ files. `–kmer-size` specifies the k-mer size. `–abundance-min` tells minia how often a k-mer must be seen in the reads to be considered correct. `–out` specifies the prefix for the output files, so if you run multiple assemblies you can still assign the output files.

 The above will work if Minia is installed on your server.
-As usual, we've made Docker container.
+As usual, we've made a Docker container.
 Running Minia via Docker for a k-mer size of 41 could look like this (remember to make a `minia` directory first to keep things tidy):
 ```bash
 (host)-$ mkdir minia